 That said, with a little help from this guide above, you hopefully won’t have too many moments where you feel bored or at a loss!
 One thing to remember with many walks across Dorset is the fact that lots of the trails are quite rugged and steep.
 This is the ancient coastline you’re traversing.
 Therefore, don’t expect it to be paved over with nice, flat tarmac!

 Instead, expect a walk or two full of character and with a wonderful, breezy backdrop.
-We think there are more than a few photo opportunities down in Dorset that you may well be missing out on.
+We think there are more than a few photo opportunities down on some of the dog friendly beaches in Dorset that you may well be missing out on.
 Do also keep in mind that Dorset gives you a fantastic launchpad for adventures on the Isle of Wight, too!